PROCEDURE FOR DISPOSITION OF

 Judge Martini hears Small Claims cases alternate Monday evenings commencing at 5:30 P.M.

-Judge Clarino hears Small Claims cases alternate Tuesday evenings commencing at 6:00 P.M.
+Judge Clarino hears Small Claims cases alternate Thursday mornings commencing at 10:00 A.M.

 ADJOURNMENTS OF CIVIL CASES